 Finding planets, even with the directions below, can sometimes be difficult if you are unfamiliar with the sky.
 However, the Moon is very obvious, and can be a guide to location of planets.
 Not only that, the combination of the Moon and bright planet(s) is often very beautiful.
 Thus the guide below gives the dates when the planets and the Moon are close together.

-The evening sky facing west in Melbourne on February 2 at 60 minutes after sunset showing the Moon close to Venus and Mars. (similar views will be seen from other cities at the equivalent local time eg February 2 at 60 minutes after sunset Adelaide).
+The evening sky facing north-west in Melbourne on February 28 at 30 minutes after sunset showing Venus and Mercury just above the horizon. (similar views will be seen from other cities at the equivalent local time eg February 28 at 30 minutes after sunset Adelaide).

 Return to Menu